Finding a dependable cleaning crew for your Airbnb can be a difficult task.

 I’ve given our cleaner a couple of raises already, and occasionally send spot bonuses of $50.

 I’ll still hear about the occasional “misery days”, where she and her crew are backed up during the seriously busy summer season.
-But somehow, she gets the job done without fail, and I couldn’t be happier.
+But somehow, she got the job done without fail, and I couldn’t be happier.

 Make sure you communicate often with your cleaner and be a good listener when there’s a problem.
 TurnoverBnB makes the process of managing cleaning a lot easier, but you mustn’t forget the personal side of the equation.